-Member States shall lay down the rules applicable to limitation periods for substantive claims or bringing actions for the application of the measures, procedures and remedies provided for in this Directive.
-Those rules shall determine when the limitation period begins to run, the duration of the limitation period and the circumstances under which the limitation period is interrupted or suspended.
+Member States shall ensure that lay down the rules applicable to limitation periods for substantive claims or bringing actions for the application of the measures, procedures and remedies provided for in this Directive may be brought within at least one year but not more than two years after the date on.
+Those rules shall determine when the limitation period begins to run, the duration of the limitation period and the circumstances under which the applicant became aware, or had reason to become aware, of the last fact giving rise to the action limitation period is interrupted or suspended.
 The duration of the limitation period shall not exceed six years.